-Extra time finally brought some excitement, with Brandao’s turn and shot in the box beat Hugo Lloris from a tight angle to secure the crown for OM.
+Extra time finally brought some excitement, with Brandao’s turn and shot in the box beating Lloris from a tight angle to secure the trophy for OM.

-If it was Lyon which initially looked the more dangerous side, aiming to break Marseille’s offside trap, the team would quickly be repelled.
-The match degenerated into an ugly midfield battle, in which industry overcame artistry as neither goalkeeper had a significant test in the opening period.
+If it was Lyon who initially looked the more dangerous side, aiming to break Marseille’s offside trap, they would quickly be repelled, and the match degenerated into an ugly midfield battle, in which industry overcame artistry as neither goalkeeper had a significant test in the opening period.

 An errant foray from his line by Steve Mandanda produced the best opening of the first half, but Dejan Lovren was surprised by the goalkeeper’s mistake and headed over the top of the Marseille goal under pressure.

-Errors were still dominating the match, though, and neither defense was looking completely at ease.
-Lloris would charge unadvisedly from his line, but the ball did not break kindly for the Provence side’s forwards, while at the other end of the field Stephane Mbia was in rather bumbling form, yet he would also ride his luck whenever Lyon appeared poised to pounce on a slip.
+Errors were still dominating the match, though, and neither defence was looking completely at ease.
+Lloris would charge unadvisedly off his line, but the ball did not break kindly for the Provence side’s forwards, while at the other end of the field Stephane Mbia was in rather bumbling form, yet he would also ride his luck whenever Lyon appeared poised to pounce on a slip.

 The forwards were, in truth, every bit as poor, with Bafetimbi Gomis caught offside needlessly on countless occasions.
 Had he managed to steer Kim Kallstrom’s corner kick home with five minutes remaining rather than head over, these indiscretions might have been forgive.